-Figure 9: Chandra optical axis (blue) and median aimpoint (red, see Fig. 4) positions on HRC-I. Each aimpoint position is labeled by the year.
-The cyan colored arrows show the SIM directions.
+Figure 10: Chandra optical axis (blue) and median aimpoint (red, see Fig. 3) positions on HRC-I. Each aimpoint position is labeled by the year.
+The cyan colored arrows show the SIM coordinates.

-Figure 10: Chandra optical axis (blue) and median aimpoint (red, see Fig. 5) positions on HRC-S. Each aimpoint position is labeled by the year.
-The cyan colored arrows show the SIM directions.
+Figure 11: Chandra optical axis (blue) and median aimpoint (red, see Fig. 4) positions on HRC-S. Each aimpoint position is labeled by the year.
+The cyan colored arrows show the SIM coordinates.

-Figure 11: Chandra optical axis (blue) and median aimpoint (red, see Fig. 2) positions on ACIS-I. Each aimpoint position is labeled by the year.
-The cyan colored arrows show the SIM directions.
-ACIS-I observations were conducted without default offset since launch until the end of 2006.
-In December 2006, the aimpoint had a sudden shift of ~ 10" due to the ACA primary focal plan CCD cool down from $-15^{\circ}$ C to $-20^{\circ}$ C. This sudden shift brought the aimpoint uncomfortably close to the ACIS-I3 chip boundary.
-As it continue to drift towards the boundary, the dither pattern (16" peak-to-peak) will soon fall out of the chip.
-Therefore a default Y-offset = -15'' and Z-offset = -12'' was implemented to move the aimpoint away from the chip boundary and also closer to the optical axis.
+Figure 12: Chandra optical axis (blue) and median aimpoint (red, see Fig. 5) positions on ACIS-I. Each aimpoint position is labeled by the year.
+The cyan colored arrows show the SIM coordinates.
+ACIS-I observations were conducted without default offset since the Chandra launch until the end of 2006.
+In December 2006, the aimpoint had a sudden shift of ~ 10" due to the ACA primary focal plan CCD cool down from -15° C to -20° C. This sudden shift brought the aimpoint uncomfortably close to the ACIS-I3 chip edge.
+As it continue to drift towards the edge, the dither pattern (16" peak-to-peak) will soon fall out of the chip.
+Therefore a default Y-offset = -15'' and Z-offset = -12'' was implemented to move the aimpoint away from the chip edge and also closer to the optical axis.
 The green arrow shows the magnitude and the direction of this default offset.
 Since then, all the ACIS-I observations have been conducted with this default offset, unless the observers requested otherwise.
+Due to its accelerated drift in the past two years, the aimpoint is now once again very close to the ACIS-I3 edge.
+This memo recommends to apply a new default offset of Y-offset = -18'' and Z-offset = -18'' for the Chandra Cycle 16, as shown in this Figure.

-Figure 12: Chandra optical axis (blue) and median aimpoint (red, see Fig. 2) positions on ACIS-S. Each aimpoint position is labeled by the year.
-The cyan colored arrows show the SIM directions.
+Figure 13: Chandra optical axis (blue) and median aimpoint (red, see Fig. 5) positions on ACIS-S. Each aimpoint position is labeled by the year.
+The cyan colored arrows show the SIM coordinates.
 The green arrows show the default offsets implemented over the years (see Section 6 for more details).
+Due to its accelerated drift in the past two years, now the aimpoint has moved far enough from the node boundary.
+This memo recommends to apply a fifth default offset of Y-offset = 0'' and Z-offset = -18'' for the Chandra Cycle 16, as shown in this Figure.